-- One or more libraries created by the librarian, armar.

-- A symbol definitions file.

-- · A scatter file.

-- · A steering file.

-- A Secure code import library when building a Non-secure image that needs to call a Secure image.

-- A Secure code import library when building a Secure image that has to use the entry addresses in a

-previously generated import library.
+- One or more libraries created by the librarian, armar. - A symbol definitions file. - A scatter file. - A steering file. - A Secure code import library when building a Non-secure image that needs to call a Secure image. - A Secure code import library when building a Secure image that has to use the entry addresses in a previously generated import library.

+6.5 Access symbols in another image on page 6-99.
-Chapter 12 Linker Steering File Command Reference on page 12-385.

-Chapter 8 Scatter File Syntax on page 8-166.
+Chapter 7 Scatter-loading Features on page 7-106.
+Chapter 12 Linker Steering File Command Reference on page 12-389.
+Chapter 8 Scatter File Syntax on page 8-165.
+11.58 --import\cmse\lib\in=filename on page 11-278.

-11.57 -- import cmse lib in=filename on page 11-281.

 About the ARM librarian.
+Building Secure and Non-secure Images Using ARMv8-M Security Extensions.
 ELF for the ARM Architecture (ARM IHI 0044).
 ELF for the ARM 64-bit Architecture (AArch64) (ARM IHI 0056).